Elections

 Every year, during our annual meeting, we hold elections to fill several At-Large Board Member positions within the Westside Coalition.
 These positions are open to all residents, business owners, or other stakeholders invested in the Westside community.

-The Westside Coalition Election Committee
+2025 Westside Coalition Board Election Results

 2025 Elections